GrainLearning/grainLearning/docs/source/introduction.rst

 GrainLearning was initially developed for the inference of the particle- or microstructure-scale parameters of **discrete element method (DEM)** models of granular media, formulated as a inverse or data asimilation problem.
-We name the software ''GrainLearning'' because not only the properties of physical particles (e,g., powders and grains) are learned from limited observations for accurate simulations, but also statistical ''paricles'' are used in the context of sequential Monte Carlo filtering.
+We name the software "GrainLearning" because not only the properties of physical particles (e,g., powders and grains) are learned from limited observations for accurate simulations, but also statistical "paricles" are used in the context of sequential Monte Carlo filtering.
 Nevertheless, GrainLearning can be used with other empirical, numerical, or data-driven models that are stronly nonlinear in time.